epferrari/condux-client/README.md

 <a name="new_Frequency_new"></a>
 ### new Frequency(topic, nexus, options)
 A read-only stream of data from the server on `topic`.
-Split from a single websocket connection
+Split from a single websocket connection.
+Frequencies cannot be directly instansiated with the new operator; they are created with `<ClientNexus>.registerFrequency` or the shorthand `<ClientNexus>.Hz`.

 | Param | Type | Default | Description |